mrjk/easy-vagrant/docs/configuration.md

 ## Installation

-To run easy-vagrant, you must have:
+To run Easy-vagrant, you must have:

 - vagrant
   - vagrant > 1.8